 Like lead, Arsenic poisoning can occur from gradual small but frequent exposure, leading to a variety of potential diseases.
 High doses are of course a different story.
 Ingestion will lead to gastric distress - vomiting, diarrhea, bleeding and severe pain.
 Death will follow soon after - what a nice way to go!

 10. Agent Orange

 2,3,7,8-Tetrachlorodibenzo-p-dioxin was the highly dangerous contaminate in Agent Orange.
-Agent Orange was originally developed to defoliate areas of Vietnam during the war.
+Agent Orange was originally developed by U.S. government to defoliate areas of Vietnam during the war.
 The presence of this nasty contaminate led to severe prenatal deformities in children and severe skin lesions in the local population.
 Extremely negative impact on the environment and human beings led to it being banned.

 So there you go, our pick of the world's deadliest chemicals.
 Luckily for us, most of these materials are today controlled by various public agencies.
 Also, some of them are hard to find as ordinary people have limited access.
 Still, some of the chemicals may be used for education and training.
 We've arbitrarily selected them, so we have clearly omitted many others.